Monodromy at infinity of polynomial maps and Newton polyhedra (with Appendix by C. Sabbah): Introduction

+This paper is organized as follows.
+In Section \ref{sec:2}, after recalling some basic notions we give some generalizations of the results in Danilov-Khovanskii \cite{D-K} which will be effectively used later.
+In Section \ref{sec:3}, we recall some basic definitions on monodromies at infinity and review our new proof in \cite{M-T-new3} of Libgober-Sperber's theorem \cite{L-S} on the semisimple parts of monodromies at infinity.
 In Section \ref{sec:7}, we prove global analogues of the results in Denef-Loeser \cite{D-L-1} and \cite{D-L-2}.
 Namely by mimicking their construction, we introduce motivic Milnor fibers at infinity and prove basic results.
 Note that after our introduction of motivic Milnor fibers at infinity in the preliminary version arXiv:0809.3149v7 of \cite{M-T-new3} Raibaut \cite{Raibaut} introduced the same notion.
 Some deep results in Sabbah \cite{Sabbah}, \cite{Sabbah-2} and \cite{Sabbah-3} will be used to justify our arguments.
-Then in Section \ref{sec:7-2}, by rewriting these results in terms of the Newton polyhedron at infinity $\Gamma_{\infty}(f)$ with the help of the results in Section \ref{sec:2}, we prove some combinatorial formulas for the Jordan normal form of the monodromy at infinity $\Phi_{n-1}^{\infty}$.
+Finally in Section \ref{sec:7-2}, by rewriting these results in terms of the Newton polyhedron at infinity $\Gamma_{\infty}(f)$ with the help of the results in Section \ref{sec:2}, we prove some combinatorial formulas for the Jordan normal form of the monodromy at infinity $\Phi_{n-1}^{\infty}$.
 We obtain also a global analogue of the Steenbrink conjecture proved by Varchenko-Khovanskii \cite{K-V} and Saito \cite{Saito-3}.
-In Section \ref{sec:6}, without assuming that $f$ is tame at infinity, we prove some general results on the upper bounds for the sizes and the numbers of Jordan blocks in the monodromies at infinity $\Phi_j^{\infty}$.
-Finally in Section \ref{sec:8}, we apply our methods also to local Milnor monodromies and obtain results completely parallel to Theorem \ref{thm:1-1} and \ref{thm:1-2} etc. We thus find a striking complete symmetry between local and global.
-Note that in the recent preprint \cite{E-T} the results in this paper were generalized to the monodromies over complete intersection subvarieties in $\CC^n$.
+In our another paper \cite{M-T-1} we apply our methods also to local Milnor monodromies and obtain results completely parallel to Theorems \ref{thm:1-1} and \ref{thm:1-2} etc. We thus find a striking symmetry between local and global.
+Note also that in the paper \cite{E-T} the results in these papers were generalized to the monodromies over complete intersection subvarieties in $\CC^n$.
+Moreover in \cite{M-T-2}, without assuming that $f$ is tame at infinity, we prove some general results on the upper bounds for the sizes and the numbers of Jordan blocks in the monodromies at infinity $\Phi_j^{\infty}$.

 {\bf Acknowledgement}: We thank Prof. Sch{\"u}rmann and Dr. Raibaut for pointing to us the fact that our motivic Milnor fiber at infinity $\SS_f^{\infty}$ of $f$ does not depend on the compactification of $\CC^n$ by \cite[Theorem 3.9]{G-L-M}.
 We are also grateful to Prof. Sabbah for several discussions and kindly permitting us to use his unpublished important results in this paper.